Being debt-free is within your reach, it's just a few sacrifices away.

 People use credit for a variety of reasons these days.
 As a result, it is often easier to get into debt than to get out of it.
 When your debts are mounting rapidly, keeping a track of due dates and instalments for all your loans can be difficult.
 This could see you lose additional money by paying interest, fees or penalties.

 Avoid the possibility of such a scenario by consolidating your debts.
-Debt consolidation enables you to combine all your existing loans into a single account.
+Debt consolidation enables you to combine all your existing personal loans into a single account.
 In many cases, you could even benefit from this by securing lower interest rates when you consolidate.

 In addition, managing your finances can become a lot easier too.
 Instead of keeping track of multiple loans, instalments, repayment dates etc., you could simply opt for debt consolidation and deal with one lender, one instalment and one due date.
 So, it can make sense to consolidate all your debts into one rather than compounding your woes with multiple loans and lenders.